Sune och Svarta Mannen: Plot

 Rudolf says he's been offered a new job for a bigger company, getting better paid, if they move 15 miles away after New Year.
 In the other town lives Conny Bertilsson, and the Andersson's family met the Bertilsson's family last summer.
 The school in the other town is called Adolfinaskolan, next to a brook referred to as "Missipissifloden" ("Mississippi River").
 Conny tells tall stories over the new school.
 Sune thinks he'll miss Sophie, and when he tells it she turns sad and starts crying, even if they will sometimes be able to see each other again.
 Because they think of marrying each other, they write a marriage contract, with Gud as witness.
 When not being able to agree over how many children they'll get, they call it their first marriage quarrel, and after that they kiss each other.

 The Andersson's family visits the new town, where they purchase a new house.
 Sune meets the Pär and Pål twins, who sing a swearing song, and Bengt-Göran, who Conny calls a "tattarunge" ("romani kid"), but Sune thinks saying that is stupid.
 This chapter also introduces the new school class, and the teacher Marie.

 Sune says goodbye to his old school class and gets a hug from Maria Perez, before going home baking gingerbread.
 Sune and Håkan fight, and Anna gets tired on them.
-Sophie shows up, and declares that tomorrow she will go to Småland and celebrate Christmas with her grandmother and grandfather on her parent's side, and will not return again until 5 January.
+Sophie shows up, and declares that tomorrow she will go to Småland and celebrate Christmas with her grandmother and grandfather on her parents' side, and will not return again until 5 January.
 Sune will move on 3 January.
 Both turns sad, but give each other Christmas presents, and Sune gives Sophie a diploma and a farewell poem for Sophie, and the final picture shows Sophie within a heart symbol and the words "Sophie for Ever" (in English).